elchs/LetoDBf/Readme.txt

       4.2.1 UDF support

  Aside calling single Harbour command with leto_UDF( "cCommand"[, xParam] ), you can load your own PRG-level functions with a <HRB> file also during the server is running.
  A very basic example is found in: tests/letoudf.prg.
  How to compile a PRG to a HRB, look into letoudf.hbp.
 This is called with: hbmk2 letoudf.
  Place the resulting <HRB> file in same directory as the server executable.
- After the "reload" command or tigether with server start you have an entry in letodbf.log if they were successful loaded.
+ After the "reload" command or together with server start you have an entry in letodbf.log if they were successful loaded.
 In case of error you shell also find a short text what have failed.
+ See further at Leto_Udf() ...

- For the execution of single Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must during compile process linked into executable.
+ For the execution of single Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must during compile process linked into the executable.
  There are already very !many! available.
 If really one is missing, it must be added at top in: source/server/server.prg, done like the others there with a: REQUEST <cFunction>